PyconUK/2017.pyconuk.org/pages/accommodation.md

 ## Recommended partner hotels

-The hotels listed in this section have given us preferential rates or terms or both.
+The hotel listed in this section has given us preferential rates or terms or both.
 Their allocation of rooms for PyCon UK attendees is likely to be exhausted well before the conference, so **you are strongly advised to book as early as you can**.